bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 81°
+- 82°
-- Mostly Clear
+- Overcast
-- 63% humidity
+- 58% humidity
 - 8 mph wind
-- 25% cloud cover
+- 100% cloud cover
 - 30 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 2.2 inches of rain expected in the next 48 hours
+- 2.21 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>